About the Book of Hosea

 Political InstabilityAssyrian Expansion

 Tiglath-Pileser III's campaigns threaten Israel.
 Nation turns to foreign alliances instead of God.
-The growing Assyrian threat exposes Israel's misplaced trust in political solutions rather than divine protection.
+The growing Assyrian threat exposes Israel's misplaced trust in political solutions.

 Foreign ThreatsSamaria Falls